InsolentFlunkey/vudu-library-list/README.md

    1. Poetry

         ```bash
+        cd vudu_library_list
-        poetry run python vudu_library_list/vudu_library_list.py
+        poetry run python vudu_library_list.py
-        #   --or--
+        ```
+           -- or using Poetry shell --
+        ```bash
         poetry shell
+        cd vudu_library_list
-        python vudu_library_list/vudu_library_list.py
+        python vudu_library_list.py
         ```
     2. venv
         ```bash
         #  Activate virtual environment if necessary
+        cd vudu_library_list
-        python vudu_library_list/vudu_library_list.py
+        python vudu_library_list.py
         ```

 2. The script will log in to Vudu, navigate to the "My Movies" and "My TV" pages, and retrieve the list of purchased content.
-The movies and TV shows will be saved to separate JSON files named `vudu_movies.json` and `vudu_tv_shows.json`.
+The movies and TV shows will be saved to separate JSON files named `lists/vudu_movies.json` and `lists/vudu_tv_shows.json`.
+(NOTE: output directory name is configurable in the `constants.py` file.)

 ## Logging

-Logs are saved to `vudu_library_list.log` file.
+Logs are saved to `logs/vudu_library_list.log` file.

 ## Error Handling